Implementations &

-The Universal Transverse Mercator (UTM) system is a global coordinate framework that divides the Earth into zones, each with a structured grid layout.
-It uses metres as its unit of measurement, making it especially suitable for precise spatial mapping and ecological monitoring.
+The Universal Transverse Mercator (UTM) system is a global coordinate framework that divides the Earth into zones, each organised into a structured grid.
+Distances are measured in metres, making the system particularly well suited to precise spatial mapping and ecological monitoring.

-Each grid square is referenced by a unique UTM code corresponding to the coordinates of its bottom-left corner.
-This precise spatial referencing enables detailed mapping and analysis of relative abundance, making it easier to visualise trends, compare regions, and assess changes over time.
+Each grid square is identified by a unique UTM code corresponding to the coordinates of its bottom-left corner.
+This precise spatial referencing enables detailed mapping of relative abundance, facilitates comparisons between regions, and allows changes to be tracked reliably over time.

 A typical example of the 1x1 km UTM Grid System overlay showing the Yucatán Peninsula, Mexico.

-When contacting the project coordinator, potential participants should indicate the general area where they intend to conduct their surveys.
-This could be your local neighbourhood, a favourite birding site, or an area near your workplace.
+When contacting the project coordinator, prospective participants are asked to indicate the general area where they intend to carry out surveys.
+This may be a local neighbourhood, a frequently visited birding site, or an area near your workplace.

-To enable this setup, participants are asked to privately share their eBird username with the project.
-We also encourage you to mark your assigned survey location as a personal patch in eBird.
-Over time, regular visits to the same location often yield unexpected and valuable observations.
+To enable this process, participants are asked to share their eBird username privately with the project.
+We also recommend marking your assigned survey location as a personal patch in eBird.
+Regular visits to the same site often yield unexpected and scientifically valuable observations over time.

-Participants will be guided to conduct surveys within designated UTM grid cells using standardised eBird protocols.
-These protocols include clear instructions on survey effort – such as duration, distance, and method – to ensure consistency and comparability across locations and observers.
+Participants conduct surveys within designated UTM grid cells using standardised eBird protocols.
+These protocols define survey effort clearly — including duration, distance, and method — ensuring that observations are comparable across observers, locations, and seasons.

 Survey Duration and Methodology